JamilahKassem/IQ_test_next/README.md

 3. If your backend runs on a different host or you are deploying, update these values accordingly.

-## Database setup

-The project requires a database that the backend will connect to.
-The SQL file needed to create and seed this database is included in the project files.

-1. Locate the SQL file in the project (for example `schema.sql`, `database.sql`, or similar).
-2. Import or run this SQL file in your database server (e.g., MySQL or MariaDB) using your preferred tool:
-   - A GUI client (like MySQL Workbench, phpMyAdmin, etc.), or
-   - Command line:

-     ```bash
-     mysql -u YOUR_USER -p YOUR_DATABASE < path/to/file.sql
-     ```

-3. Ensure the backend’s database configuration matches the database name, user, and password you used when creating the database.

-> Note: The actual database connection is handled by the backend; the frontend just assumes the backend and database are configured and running.

 ## Running the frontend

 From the frontend project directory: